cornwallisna/cw_website/index.md

 Events of note:

+* **2014 Annual Cornwallis Block Party**

 * **Saturday April 6th 2pm - 6pm - Rain or Shine as our host location can accomodate the weather**

-* **Annual Cornwallis Block Party**

-* Please come and bring a side dish, a chair and a big smaile.
+* Please come and bring a side dish, a chair and a big smile.
 See below for the flyer for the event.
 * **Please RSVP no later than April 1 to either Sandra Wall at 239 839-8466, Ron Jenoriki at 732 766-4694 or Geoff Allard at 619 823-3765.**

 * The event will be held at **2807 SE 19th Avenue** Please make a note of the location as it has changed from last year.
 Hope to see you all there.